The Role of Estradiol

-At puberty, when the pituitary gland starts producing luteinizing hormone (LH) and follicle stimulating hormone (FSH), the process of follicular growth is initiated.
+At puberty, when the pituitary gland starts producing luteinizing hormone (LH) and follicle-stimulating hormone (FSH), the process of follicular growth is initiated.
 FSH causes an increase in the number of granulosa cell layers around the ovum, converting it to the primary follicle.
-It is responsible for the growth of 5-6 primary follicles each month.
+It is responsible for the growth of 5 – 6 primary follicles each month.
 The rise of FSH precedes LH by a few days.
-Many spindle cells from the interstitium of ovary surround the granulosa cells to form a layer of cells called theca.
+Many spindle cells from the interstitium of the ovary surround the granulosa cells to form a layer of cells called theca.

 After a week of initial growth, one growing follicle outgrows all others.
 The other follicles undergo atresia.
 The one follicle that is left behind starts producing more estrogen.
 This causes a surge in LH which leads to release of an egg from the ovary, at around day 14 of the cycle.

-The endometrial thickness is regained within 4-7 days following menstruation.
-There is an increase in number of stromal cells, growth of endometrial glands and an increased vascularity.
-This continues to occur until ovulation occurs, during which it is approximately 3-4mm in thickness.
-When ovulation occurs, the cervical glands secrete thin, stringy mucus which form channels to direct sperm towards the uterus.
+The endometrial thickness is regained within 4 – 7 days following menstruation.
+There is an increase in the number of stromal cells, the growth of endometrial glands and increased vascularity.
+This continues to occur until ovulation occurs, during which it is approximately 3 – 4mm in thickness.
+When ovulation occurs, the cervical glands secrete thin, stringy mucus which forms channels to direct sperm towards the uterus.